 Marine Ecology, Marine Geology, Anthropogenic Impacts on Estuarine and Coastal Marine Environments

-I received B.A., M.S., and Ph.D. degrees from Rutgers University, became a visiting professor at Cook College in 1988, and joined Rutgers' Marine and Coastal Sciences in 1990.
+I received B.A., M.S., and Ph.D. degrees from Rutgers University and became a visiting professor at Rutgers’ Cook College in 1988.
+I subsequently joined the Institute of Marine and Coastal Sciences at Rutgers University in 1990.
 I have a long history of conducting studies on a wide range of coastal problems such as the effects of watershed development and climate change (on estuaries and nearshore ocean waters), coastal storms and flooding, resilience of coastal wetlands, wastewater discharges, habitat loss and alteration of aquatic systems, nutrient enrichment and eutrophication, hypoxia and anoxia, organic pollution, chemical contaminants, overfishing, invasive species, watercraft effects, dredging and dredged material disposal, freshwater diversions, calefaction of estuarine waters, entrainment and impingement of electric generating stations, and human use of coastal space and aquatic systems.
 I also have conducted investigations on the biology and geology of mid-ocean ridge and hydrothermal vent systems.
-In addition, I have been active for many years in the extension/outreach of science to coastal communities and K-12 schools.
+In addition, I have been active for many years in the outreach of science to coastal communities and K-12 schools.

 Hydrothermal Vents (Undergraduate Course, 1992-2014)

 Byrne Seminar (Jersey Shore and Estuary Environments, 2015-2018)

 Guest Lectures (Introduction to Oceanography)